MihSawant/jpa-basics/enumerated-and-temporal-types/README.md

 and other option is String.

 ### enumerated-type-ordinal
-If we specify the value to be ordinal then in the mysql table it will use no.s to identity the types, in this example i have used shoe entity and to store the currency of shoes, there are two types Indian Rupees and U.S. Dollars, for INR it will use 0 and for USD it will use 1.
+If we specify the value to be ordinal then in mysql table hibernate will use no.s to identity the types, in this example i have used shoe entity and to store the currency of shoes, there are two types Indian Rupees and U.S. Dollars, for INR it will use 0 and for USD it will use 1.
 No. is used for the type.